 This feature makes your system more reliable, since it can keep running despite issues.

 No surprise here, right?
-The more complex your system gets, the more likely you are to choose a DCS over a PLC.
+The more complex your system gets, the more likely you are to choose a distributed control system over a PLC.
 A DCS allows multiple procedures and products as well as multiple devices in your system.
-So if you have a lot to do, let a DCS do some – or most – of it for you!